Skip to Content

 Reference passthrough values in the default options

-It is also possible to reference a value of a the webhook or the integration passthrough in the default options.
-These are available as integrationPassthrough and webhookPassthrough parameters respectively.
+It is also possible to reference the webhook or integration passthrough values in the default options.
+These are available as the integrationPassthrough and webhookPassthrough parameters respectively.

-Same rules apply for usage of these parameters as for the regular render parameters.
+The same rules apply for using these parameters as for the regular render parameters.

 Reference integration passthrough, fallback to null if not defined during rendering